Vignesh0619/Data_Logger/README.md

 Rasp pi pico w data logger code
 Code features

-1.The  code sends IMU and BMP data over the air using Wifi as struct
+1.The  code sends IMU and BMP data over the air using Wifi as STRUCTURE
 2.Switches to select which data is needed
 3.Automatically reconnects to wifi if disconnected
 4.LEDs to indicate WiFi status (red means disconnected green means connected)